1998–99 Manchester United F.C. season: Attempted takeover by BSkyB

-In September 1998 Manchester United were the target of a proposed takeover by BSkyB, a subsidiary of Rupert Murdoch's News Corporation.
+In September 1998, Manchester United were the target of a proposed takeover by BSkyB, a subsidiary of Rupert Murdoch's News Corporation.
 Negotiations between both sides had begun during the summer, but had stalled after disagreements over the asking price.
 The satellite group's original bid of £575 million – initially thought to be their final offer – was deemed too low by two members of United's board (chairman Martin Edwards and Professor Sir Roland Smith), who pressed for a higher figure.
-Two days of talks followed and in an attempt to close the deal, BSkyB made a final bid of £623.4 million.
+On 9 September, Manchester United accepted a bid of £623.4 million; Figures announced during the season named Manchester United as the richest in world football, with a turnover of £88 million for 1996–97, 50% more than Barcelona in second place at £59 million.
+Bowing down to public pressure, trade secretary Peter Mandelson referred the deal to the Monopolies and Mergers Commission in October 1998.
+The report, finalised in April 1999, found that BSkyB acted selfishly and blocked the broadcaster's bid.

-A year earlier, Murdoch's Fox Entertainment Group purchased the Los Angeles Dodgers for $311m.
-Fox also held exclusive rights to Major League Baseball which meant from a strategic point of view, Murdoch's acquisition looked more appealing.
+A year earlier, Murdoch's Fox Entertainment Group, which held broadcasting rights to the regular season of Major League Baseball, purchased the Los Angeles Dodgers for US$311 million.
 He was now able to control both programming content on his network and distribution rights to the Dodgers.
-For the very same reason, BSkyB replicated Fox's formula and went ahead with a takeover of a Premier League club.
+For the same reason, BSkyB replicated Fox's strategy and went ahead with a takeover of a Premier League club.
 Manchester United thus was the unanimous choice of Murdoch and board members.
 The club was the most valuable in English football, making £30.1 million from gate receipts and programmes in 1997 alone.
 At the same time, more than 200 supporters' groups were established worldwide and the club's fanbase exceeded 100 million, despite only a million having been to Old Trafford to watch the first team play.
 As a means of capitalising on this growing market, MUTV, a television station operated by the club was launched in August 1998.
-In co-operation with Granada Media Group and BSkyB it was the world's first channel dedicated to a football club, funded entirely through subscriptions.
-On the pitch United's success was largely down to the nurturing talents of manager Ferguson, who assembled a team capable of dominating in the long haul.
+In co-operation with Granada Media Group and BSkyB, it was the world's first channel dedicated to a football club, funded entirely through subscriptions.
+On the pitch, United's success was mostly due to the talents of manager Ferguson, who assembled a team capable of dominating in the long-term.